-- An entity shall recognise the cost of all employee benefits to which its employees have become entitled as a result of service rendered to the entity during the reporting period: - (a) as a liability, after deducting amounts that have been paid either directly to the employees or as a contribution to an employee benefit fund.
-If the amount paid exceeds the obligation arising from service before the reporting date, an entity shall recognise that excess as an asset to the extent that the prepayment will lead to a reduction in future payments or a cash refund. - (b) as an expense, unless another section of this [draft] FRS requires the cost to be recognised as part of the cost of an asset such as inventories or property, plant and equipment.
+28.3 An entity shall recognise the cost of all employee benefits to which its employees have become entitled as a result of service rendered to the entity during the reporting period:

+(a) As a liability, after deducting amounts that have been paid either directly to the employees or as a contribution to an employee benefit fund13.
+If the amount paid exceeds the obligation arising from service before the reporting date, an entity shall recognise that excess as an asset to the extent that the prepayment will lead to a reduction in future payments or a cash refund.

+(b) As an expense, unless another section of this FRS requires the cost to be recognised as part of the cost of an asset such as inventories (for example in accordance with paragraph 13.8) or property, plant and equipment (in accordance with paragraph 17.10).